Introduction to Multi-Armed Bandits: Adaptive discretization: the Zooming Algorithm

 where $d$ is the zooming dimension with multiplier $c$. \end{theorem}

 While the covering dimension is a property of the metric space, the zooming dimension is a property of the problem instance: it depends not only on the metric space, but on the mean rewards.
-In general, the zooming dimension is at most as large as the covering dimension, \footnote{More precisely: if $d=\COV(X)$, then the zooming dimension with multiplier $3^d\cdot c$ is at most $d$.} but may be much smaller.
+In general, the zooming dimension is at most as large as the covering dimension, but may be much smaller (see Exercises~\ref{Lip:ex:CovZoomDim} and~\ref{Lip:ex:target-set}).
 This is because in the definition of the covering dimension one needs to cover all of $X$, whereas in the definition of the zooming dimension one only needs to cover set $X_r$

 While the regret bound in Theorem~\ref{Lip:thm:LipMAB-zooming} is appealingly simple, a more precise regret bound is given in \eqref{Lip:eq:LipMAB-zooming-CovNum}.
 Since the algorithm does not depend on $\delta$, this bound holds for all $\delta>0$.